Azure/aks-engine/docs/topics/azure-api-throttling.md

 ...
 ```

-Now you can validate that it's running, and using the desired version.
-E.g.:
+Now you can validate that it's running with the desired version.
+For example:

 ```
 azureuser@k8s-master-31453872-0:~$ for pod in $(kubectl get pods -n kube-system -l app=cluster-autoscaler | awk '{print $1}'); do kubectl logs $pod -n kube-system | grep "1.15"; done
 I0624 18:32:40.458155       1 main.go:354] Cluster Autoscaler 1.15.6
 ```

-Again, there are a variety of `cluster-autoscaler` implementations that our cluster may be using, either a user-configured AKS Engine-provided cluster-autoscaler, or a Helm chart, as two examples.
+Again, there are a variety of `cluster-autoscaler` implementations that our cluster may be using.
+Two examples are the user-configurable cluster-autoscaler addon provided by AKS Engine and a user-defined Helm chart that is installed and maintained _after_ the cluster has been created by AKS Engine.